AliGhanbariDev/Calculator-TS/README.md

 # Financial TypeScript Calculator

-It may be really funny and so easy but I decided to share it here, in order to collect all momnets of my Typescript journey.
+This might be really funny and so simple, but I wanted to share it here to keep track of all the moments from my TypeScript journey.